ArcadeHustle/RingEdge_NoKey_softmod/README.md

 HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\HideMyComputerIcons
 ```

-If you are curious about the exact version of Windows used you can also take a quick look at
+If you are curious about the exact version of Windows used you can also take a quick look at the following key.
 ```
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\WindowsEmbedded\ProductVersion
 ```